 At the 2:27 mark, Ainsley moves her teeth to her bottom lip to make the “F” sound.
 She’s considering forsaking all the feathered-hair frat boys at college and actually getting it on with this dude who is like totally her dad’s age.
 Gag me.
 And yet…that gold necklace…is so…reflective of light.
 And I can nearly smell the Sex Panther wafting off his virile body.

-As the song nears the end, he croons, “Here’s lookin’ at you, Kid,” which makes sense because it was only a year ago that she got her drivers license.
-She is a kid.
+As the song nears the end, he croons, “Here’s lookin’ at you, Kid,” which makes sense because it was only a year ago that she was a kid.
 But wait.
-Bogie didn’t say that line to Bacall in the movie, Key Largo.
+Bogie didn’t even say that line to Bacall in the movie, Key Largo.
 He said it to Ingrid Bergman in Casablanca.
 Is he cheating on her?
 Is this his subtle hint?

 The video ends with the couple walking along the shoreline at dusk.
 I sense the sun has also set on their relationship.
 As much as she likes his boat, she’s begun to spy little grey hairs in his beard, and he’s been complaining of arthritis in his knuckles.
-After all, he was born in the middle of WWII, only like a million years ago.
+After all, he was born in the middle of WWII.
 She cannot fathom a life of administering Geritol each morning and separating his white blazers from his colors in the laundry.

 But the best evidence are the lyrics themselves.
 “We had it all.”
 Had.
 Past tense.
 And like Bacall, she will move on to other men and star in a new “late late show.”
 Yes, it’s bittersweet.
 But was she really enough woman for all that man?
 I think not.